SxWebs

 </html>

-A s-expression representation could be:
+The corresponding s-expression representation would be:

 (html